OctopusDeploy/Library/README.md

 * *Step templates* are authored under `/src/step-templates`
 * Generated compatibility JSON for the website and Octopus imports is written to `/step-templates`
 * The *library website* is largely under `/app`, with build artifacts at the root of the repository
-* The `/tools` folder contains the existing pack/unpack scripts plus migration and generation helpers
+* The `/tools` folder contains the existing pack/unpack scripts plus the source-first generation helpers

 Source Layout
 -------------